Nirv-git/CVRPlayersOnlyMirror/README.md

 # CVRPlayersOnlyMirror

-This is a modification of [VRCPlayersOnlyMirror](https://github.com/acertainbluecat/VRCPlayersOnlyMirror), v0xie gave instructions on how to convert the mirror shader to be CVR compatible *(_ReflectionTexLeft/_ReflectionTex1 to _ReflectionTexLeft/_ReflectionTexRight)*
+This is a modification of [VRCPlayersOnlyMirror](https://github.com/acertainbluecat/VRCPlayersOnlyMirror), v0xie gave instructions on how to convert the mirror shader to be CVR compatible *(_ReflectionTexLeft/_ReflectionTex1 to _ReflectionTexLeft/_ReflectionTexRight and some coordinate changes)*

 ------